Make / Model: Hart InterCivic eSlate

-The Hart InterCivic eSlate is a direct recording electronic voting device. eSlate is typically used in polling places that have implemented a fully-electronic voting experience as an alternative to hand-marked paper ballots, for example.
-The eSlate electronic voting device allows voters to navigate through an electronic ballot presented on a display screen and mark choices.
+The Hart InterCivic eSlate is a direct recording electronic voting device.
+The eSlate is typically used in polling places that have implemented a fully electronic voting experience as an alternative to hand marked paper ballots.
+The eSlate electronic voting device allows voters to navigate through an electronic ballot presented on a display screen to mark their choices.
 After voters are finished marking all their preferred choices, the device presents a “summary page” that allows voters to double-check their choices on their ballot.
-(And if voters skip any contests, the screen indicates “No selection.”)
-After voters have had the opportunity to review all choices on the summary page, to cast the ballot, voters select “Cast Ballot,” which causes their choices to be recorded directly in the voting device’s electronic memory.
+If voters skip any contests, the screen indicates “No selection.”
+After voters have had the opportunity to review all choices on the summary page, they next “Cast Ballot,” which causes their choices to be recorded directly in the voting device’s electronic memory.

 Although eSlate is an electronic device, it is not a touch screen.
 Instead, the eSlate’s interface is dominated by a rotary wheel marked “Select,” which the voter uses to navigate and highlight different choices, and an “Enter” button, to mark choices.
 The eSlate device includes additional tactile buttons to page forward and back, to request help, and to cast the ballot.

-eSlate voting devices are typically set up in polling places in series, i.e. in a “daisy chain” (like Christmas lights), on a single long chain of connected cords.
+eSlate voting devices are typically set up in polling places in a “daisy chain” — like conntected Christmas lights —on a single long chain of connected cords.
 The chain of voting devices is, in turn, connected to a poll worker console called the Judge’s Booth Controller.
-After voters check-in at the polling place, poll workers use the Judge’s Booth Controller to select the electronic ballot style that each voter needs.
-Poll workers also issue each voter a randomly-generated, anonymous four-digit Access Code, which corresponds to each voter’s ballot style.
+After voters check in at the polling place, poll workers use the Judge’s Booth Controller to select the electronic ballot style that each voter needs.
+Poll workers also issue each voter a randomly generated, anonymous four-digit Access Code, which corresponds to each voter’s ballot style.
 To start an electronic voting session on an individual eSlate device, each voter simply inputs the Access Code, and the ballot is displayed.

-Individual eSlate devices do not have tabulating capabilities; instead, after the polls close, poll workers use the attached Judges’ Booth Controller to tabulate results from all eSlate devices in the attached “daisy chain.”
-(The Judge’s Booth Controller consolidates the results.)
-The Judge’s Booth Controller can print out the race results and other information on a paper tape (if configured to do so).
+Individual eSlate devices do not have tabulating capabilities; instead, after the polls close, poll workers use the attached Judges’ Booth Controller to tabulate results from all eSlate devices in the attached daisy chain.
+The Judge’s Booth Controller consolidates the results and can print out the race results and other information on a paper tape (if configured to do so).

-Once the voter has selected the input and feedback options best suited for her use of the eSlate, she is prompted to enter the access code she received from the poll worker.
-The eSlate verifies that the code is authorizedby communicating with the attached JBC.
-After her access code has been verified, eSlate displays the first page of the ballot.
-The voter can navigate through the ballot at her own speed by manipulating the wheel and buttons, or an assistive device.
-Once the voter has filled out the ballot to her satisfaction, she advances to the first ballot verification screen.
-If she makes a selection for every option on the ballot, she will be automatically advanced to this screen; she can, however, hit the ”Cast Ballot” button to manually advance herself to cast a ballot with fewer selections.
+After the voter has selected the input and feedback options best suited for their use of the eSlate, the voter is prompted to enter the access code she received from the poll worker.
+The eSlate verifies that the code is authorized by communicating with the attached JBC.
+After the voter’s access code has been verified, the eSlate displays the first page of the voter’s ballot.
+The voter can navigate through the ballot at their own speed by manipulating the wheel and buttons, or an assistive device.
+Once the voter has filled out the ballot to their satisfaction, the voter advances to the first ballot verification screen.
+If the voter has made a selection for every contest on the ballot, the eSlate will automatically advance to this screen; the voter can also press the ”Cast Ballot” button to manually advance and cast a ballot with fewer selections.

-The eSlate then displays the first ballot verification screen, called the Ballot Summary Page.
-A two-column table presents every ballot option and the voter’s selection for that option, including a listing of ”No Selection” where applicable, in the order in which the options appeared on the ballot.
-If the voter is using the headphones, the eSlate will read the ballot to the voter.
-She can choose to make changes to selected options, in which case the eSlate returns her to the ballot to change her selections.
-Or, she can choose to accept the ballot as is.
-In this case, she advances to a second verification screen.
-At this point, the contents of the ballot selections are printed on the VBO printer, which is situated directly next to the eSlate screen.
-The voter is encouraged to verify her selections both on the screen and on the paper ballot.
-A visually impaired voter will be unable to verify the printout, but the eSlate will again read the ballot selections over the audio channel for her verification.
-If she wants to change something, she can reject the ballot at this point.
-In this case, the eSlate has the VBO print ”BALLOT REJECTED” on the paper ballot, and a barcode indicating that the voter rejected the set of ballot selections immediately preceding.
-The eSlate then returns the voter to the original ballot to change her selections.
-The voter may reject two printed ballots.
-After that, by law, the voter must accept the third printed ballot.
+The eSlate next displays the first ballot verification screen, called the Ballot Summary Page.
+A two-column table presents every ballot contest and the voter’s selection for that contest, including a listing of ”No Selection” where applicable, in the order in which the contests appeared on the ballot.
+If the voter is using headphones, the eSlate reads the ballot to the voter.
+The voter can choose to make changes to selections, in which case the eSlate returns the voter to the ballot make these changes.
+Or, the voter can choose to accept the ballot as-is.
+In this case, the voter advances to a second verification screen where the contents of the ballot selections are printed on the Verified Ballot Option (VBO) printer, which is situated directly next to the eSlate screen.
+The voter is encouraged to verify their selections both on the screen and on the paper ballot.
+A visually impaired voter will be unable to verify the printout, but the eSlate will again read the ballot selections over the audio channel for verification.
+If the voter wants to make a change, the voter can reject the ballot and the eSlate causes the VBO to print ”BALLOT REJECTED” on the paper ballot with a barcode indicating that the voter rejected the set of ballot selections immediately preceding.
+The eSlate then returns the voter to the original ballot to change their selections.
+The voter may reject two printed ballots; after that, by law, the voter must accept the third printed ballot.

-1. Select your language using the Wheel to move the highlight to proper one and push Enter.
+1. Select your language using the Wheel to highlight the proper language and push Enter.

 2. Use the Wheel to input the access code given to you when you registered.
 This access code can only be used once.

 3. Select candidates by highlighting their names, and using the enter key to make a selection.
 Undo a selection by pressing enter again.
-To vote for a write-in candidate, touch the Write-In line – a keyboard will appear.
-Type in the name of the candidate using the Wheel, touch the Record Write-In button to continue.
+To vote for a write-in candidate, touch the Write-In line and a keyboard will appear.
+Type in the name of the candidate using the Wheel; touch the Record Write-In button to continue.

 4. Review your choices on the Review screen, touch Record Ballot to cast your vote.

-Some jurisdictions used Hart Intercivic eSlate DRE-Dial voting machines equipped a voter-verifiable paper trail called the Verified Ballot Option (VBO).
+Some jurisdictions used Hart Intercivic eSlate DRE-Dial voting machines equipped with a voter-verifiable paper trail (VVPAT) called the Verified Ballot Option (VBO).
 The VBO printer is a reel-to-reel, cash-register style of printer.
 The VBO printout is found to the left of the display screen under glass.
-If the eSlate you are voting on is equipped with a VBO printer be sure to verify that your vote has been recorded correctly before casting your ballot.
+Voters using eSlates equipped with VBO printers should be sure to verify that their vote has been recorded correctly before casting the ballot.

 After the voter reviews a ballot on the printout, accepting the ballot advances the paper to ensure that the last voter’s choices are not visible to the next voter.
 Canceling the ballot or changing the contents prints a voided status notice below the ballot.
-After the voter has changed her ballot and selected “cast ballot”, another ballot is printed for review and a barcode is written with the message “ballot accepted”.
+After the voter has changed their ballot and selected “cast ballot,” another ballot is printed for review and a barcode is written with the message “ballot accepted.”
 If the voter cancels their ballot more than the maximum number of permitted cancellations, the system forces the last ballot and VVPAT to be recorded.
 VVPATs that span multiple pages require the voter to inspect each page before scrolling to reveal subsequent pages.
 The VBO prints both human-readable text and machine-readable barcode.
 The barcode is a standard two-dimensional barcode that encodes the contents of the VVPAT and basic information about the election in which the vote was cast and the machine on which the ballot was cast.
-The Hart VVPAT can be configured with a serial number (called a “Ballot Key”) in order to detect duplicate ballots.
+The Hart VVPAT can be configured with a serial number called a “Ballot Key” to detect duplicate ballots.

 When the voter accepts the ballot, the VBO prints ”BALLOT ACCEPTED” and a barcode directly below the human-readable printout of the voter’s selections.
 This barcode contains a machine-readable encoding of the ballot selections.
 The VBO then immediately spools the printed ballot out of sight so that the next voter cannot see it.
 Ballot acceptance also triggers a communication from the eSlate to the JBC to store the ballot contents.
-The vote is stored electronically on internal eSlate memory, internal JBC memory, and on a memory card known as the MBB (Mobile Ballot Box).
+The vote is stored electronically on internal eSlate memory, internal JBC memory, and on a memory card known as the Mobile Ballot Box (MBB).
 The MBB is the primary record of the votes cast on an eSlate, and the data on the MBB is used to generate the results tabulated at the end of an election.
 At this point, the eSlate shows a blue screen that thanks the voter for voting, and displays a waving American flag.
-The voter instructions state that a voter knows her vote has been cast when she sees this flag.
-If she has been using the auditory feedback, she will hear a similar message through the headphones and will know that her voting process is complete.
+The voter instructions state that the flag indicates to a voter that their vote has been cast.
+If the voter has been using the auditory feedback, they will hear a similar message through the headphones and will know that the voting process is complete.